AxolotlClient/AxolotlClient-API/docs/tcp/v1/authentication.md

 - C → S: Client requests the server's public key (only used to satisfy mojang)
 - S → C: Server provides its public key (at least 1024 bit, RSA, DER format)
-- C :    Client authenticates with mojang according to the specification, abort if unsuccessful
+- C :    Client authenticates with mojang according to the specification (`/join` route), abort if unsuccessful
 - C → S: Handshake
-- S :    Server authenticates with mojang according to the specification
+- S :    Server authenticates with mojang according to the specification (`/hasJoined` route)
 - S → C: Handshake response

-### Respources
+### Resources

 https://wiki.vg/Protocol_Encryption